 Taxes 300 – Understanding reciprocity in terms of collection of taxes

 • One Sale – One Tax

-• Collection on imported property used within another municipality
+• Collection on an imported property used within another municipality

-• Petition for refund of taxes paid to wrong municipality – statute of limitations
+• Petition for a refund of taxes paid to the wrong municipality – the statute of limitations

 Taxes 400 – Future taxes issues that will affect current revenue administration procedures